luiscarlin/jam-search/README.md

 # Jam Search

-Generate a Spotify playlist using AI from a keyword
+Generate a Spotify playlist using openai from a keyword

+## Tech used

+- spotify api
+- openai search